mwarning/openwrt-examples/README.md

 These examples are licensed under CC0-1.0 / placed into Public Domain.

-Official OpenWrt/LEDE packages can be found here and are a good reference:
+Official OpenWrt packages can be found here and are a good reference:
 * https://github.com/openwrt/packages
 * https://github.com/openwrt-routing/packages